Elivrio/stormearthandlava.github.io/guide/general/faq.md

 <hr>
 #### Any tips to become a better player?
 The following post is from 2014 and still dead on more than 10 years later.
 It's not about the gameplay, it's about the mentality.
-While it was initially written for raid, and mythic+ didn't exist back then, most of the topics of the post apply for mythic+.
+While it was initially written for raid and mythic+ didn't exist back then, most of the topics of the post apply for mythic+.

 It's a web archive so it can take some time to load: [raid awareness is learned and practised skill](<https://web.archive.org/web/20190805085507/http://iam.yellingontheinternet.com/2014/01/29/raid-awareness-is-a-learned-and-practiced-skill/>).